The Gunny Sack

 add white chocolate chips to mixing bowl

 Stir in the white chocolate chips.
-The white chocolate chips are optional and they could be replaced with semi-sweet chocolate chips if you prefer.
+The white chocolate chips are optional and could be replaced with semi-sweet chocolate chips if preferred.

 mixing batter in glass bowl

-The red velvet cookie dough batter is really thick so you probably don’t want to try to stir this recipe by hand.
+The red velvet cookie dough batter is thick, so you probably don’t want to stir this recipe by hand.

 scoop of cookie dough